 - i-FI lens coatings

-All those fancy names for glasses might sound impressive but we wanted to know what they meant to you.
+All those fancy names for glasses might sound impressive but I wanted to know what they meant to unreal-life gamers.

-The Gunnar Optiks IONIK lens tints are the main reason these particular glasses came top of our list of the best gaming glasses.
-The distinctive Gunnar yellow tint to the lens, reduces the amount of blue light that enters your eyes.
-This is in our opinion, the whole reason you would buy gaming glasses in the first place.
+The Gunnar Optiks IONIK lens tints are the main reason these particular glasses came top of the list of the best gaming glasses.
+The distinctive Gunnar yellow tint to the lens reduces the amount of blue light that enters your eyes.
+This is, in my opinion, the whole reason you would buy gaming glasses in the first place.

 The fourth element to Gunnar Optiks patented formula is the i-Fi lens coating.
-This doesn’t mean your gaming glasses will be able to connect to the internet (much to our disappointment).
-It refers to the hard coat applied to the lens which prevents scratching.
-Which as we have already made note of, works fine until the glasses are abused.
+This doesn’t mean your gaming glasses will be able to connect to the internet (much to my disappointment).
+It refers to the hard-coat applied to the lens which prevents scratching.
+Which as I have already made note of, works fine until the glasses are abused.

-Overall, we think these are the best gaming glasses on the market.
+Overall, I think these are the best gaming glasses on the market.
 They offer arguably the best protection against the harmful blue light and they are comfortable.

 There is a potential downside though…

-Although priced towards the higher end of the market, the cost is reasonable – and you do get what you pay for.
+Although priced towards the higher end of the market, the quality is nice and the long-term cost is reasonable – and you do get what you pay for.

 The only way Gunnar could make these gaming glasses better is by putting Bluetooth on them.